libp2p/go-libp2p-relay-daemon/README.md

 	RelayLimitDuration time.Duration      // Relay connection duration; default is 1min
-	RelayLimitData     int64              // Relay connection data limit; default is 64K ReservationTTL        time.Duration   // How long to persist relay reservations; default is 1hr ReservationRefreshTTL time.Duration   // How long before a reservation can be refresh; default is 5min MaxReservations       int             // Maximum number of relay reservations; default is 64K MaxCircuits           int             // Maximum number of active relay circuits per peer; default is 16 BufferSize            int             // Relay buffer side in each direction; default is 1KB
+	RelayLimitData     int64              // Relay connection data limit; default is 64K ReservationTTL        time.Duration   // How long to persist relay reservations; default is 1hr MaxReservations       int             // Maximum number of relay reservations; default is 64K MaxCircuits           int             // Maximum number of active relay circuits per peer; default is 16 BufferSize            int             // Relay buffer side in each direction; default is 1KB